agsb/u2forth.asm/README.md

   NP, UP, CP, LAST, BASE, SPAN, HLD, CONTEXT.
 CURRENT, HANDLE, TIN,

 # Details

+-- In Risc-V, x0 is always zero. --

   Most of Forths are created in 1980 decade, for CPUs with few registers and diferent cycles per instructions, and uses a classic virtual model as (under) but uses internal CPU registers extras to scratch and speed.